 And $10,000 in expenses reduces taxes by $2,730.

-If you drive your car for your deliveries, every mile is worth 56 cents off your taxable income (the standard mileage rate for the 2020 tax year).
+If you drive your car for your deliveries, every mile is worth 56 cents off your taxable income (the standard mileage rate for the 2021 tax year – it bumps up to 58.5¢ per mile in 2022).

 But only if you have a record of it.